BDC Hamburger Icon

 Can an employee make changes to their FSA after the plan year starts?

-Typically, there are limitations on what the IRS will tolerate for FSA programs to qualify for tax benefits.
-Rules were softened in 2020 because of the pandemic, and some less stringent rules remain today.
-For example, midyear changes are now allowed, but only if the employer agrees to administer the changes.
+Typically, the IRS imposes strict rules on FSA programs to qualify them for tax benefits.
+While rules were temporarily loosened in 2020 due to the pandemic, some flexibility remains today.
+For example, midyear changes are now allowed, but only if the employer agrees to administer them.

 How does a dependent care FSA compare to a healthcare FSA?

 Employers can set up both dependent care and healthcare FSA benefits for employees.
-However, you must inform employees that they must enroll in both plans separately.
-Many employees don’t realize this, so they could miss out on the benefits.
+However, employees must enroll in each plan separately, and many don’t realize this, so they could miss out on the benefits.

-Also, many people mistakenly assume that a dependent care FSA can help pay for dependents’ medical expenses.
-However, that is not the case, since the two types of accounts cannot be commingled.
+Many people mistakenly assume that a dependent care FSA can help pay for dependents’ medical expenses.
+However, that is not the case since the two types of accounts cannot be combined.

-The child care tax credit is another way to help with child care expenses.
+The child and dependent care tax credit is another way to help with child care expenses.
 The credit is based on how much money someone spends on child care.
-With this credit, you can claim a total of $3,000 per child (for one or two children), and claimed expenses are deducted from taxable income.
+Unlike an FSA, this credit provides a direct reduction in taxes owed rather than reducing taxable income.

 The child care tax credit offers the following benefits:

 • The child care tax credit is simpler than an FSA.
-The child care tax credit is simpler; someone already paying for child care can deduct the correct amount from their taxes.
-With an FSA, the employee must contribute money to the program first and then spend it on qualifying expenses.
+With the child care tax credit, someone already paying for child care can deduct the correct amount from their taxes.
+With an FSA, the employee must first contribute money to the program and then spend it on qualifying expenses.

 A DCFSA can foster a loyal workforce